 The nineteenth century colliery at New Brancepeth was established in 1872 (it closed in 1953) and was originally called Sleetburn but ‘New Brancepeth’ was adopted to avoid confusion with Sleekburn in Northumberland.
 The colliery and new village lay on land belonging to Brancepeth Castle and the coal of the Brancepeth region had a good reputation so this explains the adopting of the name.
 Nearby Alum Waters may be named from the presence of white-coloured alum in the waters of a neighbouring stream and this might also provide an explanation for the name of Sleetburn.
 A bleaching mill once stood nearby and alum was often used as a fixative in the dyeing process.

-Many Catholic priests fled to France or to the Low Countries to escape persecution and in the ancient French University town of Douai, 20 miles south of Lille, a Lancashire-born, Oxford-educated priest called William Allen (later Cardinal Allen) established a college for training English priests in 1568 and hundreds of priests flooded into England to secretly practice mass in their homeland, often resulting in the execution of those who were captured.
+Many Catholic priests fled to France or the Low Countries to escape persecution and in the ancient French University town of Douai, 20 miles south of Lille, a Lancashire-born, Oxford-educated priest, William Allen (later Cardinal Allen) established a college for training English priests in 1568 and hundreds of priests flooded into England to secretly perform mass in their homeland, often resulting in the execution of those who were captured.